Save

 Pack it in, pack it out – simple!
 Photo: Sea to Summit.

-When you’re out exploring, or hiking a trail there are so many incredible things to discover along the way.
-While it can be tempting to pick up a perfectly shaped pebble, a feather from a rare bid, or a wildflower in bloom – if you remove it from its environment, then it robs the next person of the experience of discovering it.
+When you’re out exploring or hiking a trail, there are so many incredible things to discover along the way.
+While it can be tempting to pick up a perfectly shaped pebble, a feather from a rare bird, or a wildflower in bloom – if you remove it from its environment, it robs the next person of the experience of discovering it too.
+If you’re going to be travelling across an area where you know there is a site of cultural or spiritual significance, it is still possible to absorb it all without touching or interfering in any way.

-Another aspect of leaving what you find is ensuring that you clean your boots and tyres thoroughly so that you don’t introduce anything new into a fragile environment.
+Another example of leaving what you find is cleaning your boots and tyres thoroughly.
+This avoids introducing anything new into a fragile environment.

 Beautiful, clean landscape at sunset

-Campfires are a huge part of camping.
-They add warmth, atmosphere, and allow you to cook delicious meals.
-But, they pose a risk for the habitats of local wildlife, they char and damage the landscape, and of course, they can be a huge risk for bushfires.
+Campfires are a predominant aspect of camping.
+They add warmth, atmosphere, and a means of cooking delicious meals.
+However, they pose a risk for the habitats of local wildlife, char and damage the landscape, and – of course – can greater the chance of bushfires.

-When it comes to fuel for your fire, use eco-friendly timber options such as compacted wood briquettes – to prevent depleting and destroying native habitat.
+In regards to fuel for your fire, use eco-friendly timber options such as compacted wood briquettes to prevent depleting and destroying native habitat.
 For more on campfire etiquette, head here.

 Campsite fire at night